Bartolomeo Maggi

 Bartolomeo Maggi (Latinized as Bartholomeus Maggius) (August 1477 – 7 April 1552) was an Italian military surgeon who spent several years of his life on the battlefields treating, soothing, and healing the most desperate wounds.
 The experience he gained in this field lead him to write a work on surgeries in wartime De Vulnerum Sclopetorum, et Bombardarum Curatione Tractatus (1552) which was the first to deal with gunshot wounds.
 The Latin term Vulnus sclopetarium referring to gunshot wounds was first used by him.
 His work was published posthumously by his brother Giovanni Battista.

-Maggi was born in Bologna where he trained in surgery.
+Maggi was born in Bologna, where he trained in surgery.
 He joined the papal army as a doctor at Rome under Pope Julius III.
 He served at the sieges of Parma and Mirandola and described treatments for bullet wounds and the management of amputations.
-Maggi noted that gunshot wounds damaged not by gunpowder toxicity as was then held but through damage to tissue.
+Maggi noted that gunshot wounds were not damaged by gunpowder toxicity as was then held, but through damage to tissue.
 One of his nephews Julius Caesar Arantius (1530–1589) also became a notable surgeon.

 Life

 According to Gaetano Marini, Bartolomeo Maggi was born in Bologna, presumably in 1476 and died in his native city in 1552, at the age of 76.
-There are not much certain information on his biography, in fact there remain many doubts about his life, starting with his date of birth of which we have very little and contradictory information.
+There is not much certain information on his biography; in fact, there remain many doubts about his life, starting with his date of birth, for which we have very little and contradictory information.